On Money, Travelling, And Reaching Your Dreams

 After the change of the regime, in post-communist Bulgaria, my parents were struggling to put food on the table.
 The stores were empty, the inflation was eating up their salaries, and the only way to survive was to self-cater.
 My other grandparents grew vegetables and farmed pigs, goats, and hens.

 Despite all the difficulties, there were exactly two priorities in my family: health and education.
-And because travel is the best education, we would head on road trips through Bulgaria with my mother in the front seat reading information about the places we passed through from her books.
+And because travel is the best education, we would head on road trips around Bulgaria with my mother in the front seat reading information about the places we passed through from her books.

 Growing up having close to nothing, makes you define your priorities better.
 It also makes you realise what are the most important things in life.